yandex-cloud/yandex-cloud-ml-sdk/docs/auth.rst

      auth = YandexCloudCLIAuth()

-* :py:class:`NoAuth` - Specifies that no authentication data will be provided.
+* :py:class:`yandex_cloud_ml_sdk.auth.NoAuth` - Specifies that no authentication data will be provided.

   Example: